pojome/pojo-digital-donations/languages/readme.txt

   Do not put custom translations here.
 They will be deleted on Easy Digital Downloads updates.

-  Keep custom EDD translations in /wp-content/languages/edd/
+  Keep custom PDD translations in /wp-content/languages/pdd/

   You want to translate, help, or improve a translation.